geoinquietosvlc/2015.es.pycon/introduction.md

 (The first concept to remember)

-But we call it the **DATUM**
+The Ellipsoid and a couple more of things is what we call it the **DATUM**

-(Why we call an Ellipsoid the Datum takes several courses of Geodesy, trust me on this)
+Why there are not one but several Datums takes several courses of Geodesy, trust me on this

 ---

 Remember

 > The **GEO** information lays over something *mathematical* that has its own rules.
->

 > **THE DATUM**